MACVA Tribute To A War Hero - Maj Lee Ah Pow (Rtd) PGB

 This article represents an attempt to capture some of the stories and exploits of those who dedicated their lives to nation building and made life as we know it today possible.
 One such individual is none other than Maj Lee Ah Pow (Rtd) PGB of the Royal Malaysian Armour Corps or Kor Armor DiRaja as it is known today.

 Maj Lee Ah Pow (Rtd) PGB was born on October 9, 1937 in the small settlement of Rompin in Negeri Sembilan (a south western state in Peninsula Malaysia).
 He was the second child but oldest boy among six siblings.
-His father Lee Seng was a general contractor who was aligned to the British while his mother was a Filipino of Chinese descent who was somehow wrongly named Mesah binti Ahmad which often resulted in her being mistaken for a local Malay Muslim.
+His father Lee Seng was a general contractor who was aligned to the British while his mother Mesah binti Ahmad hails from Sulawesi, Indonesia.
 Maj Lee (Rtd) PGB received the calling to join the army after witnessing atrocities when the Japanese captured Malaya from the British during WWII.

 His own his father was captured and tortured by the Japanese after being renegaded by an uncle (his father’s cousin) who reported his father as a communist agent.
 His father was hung up and tortured for four days and night at the Seremban Police Station before they brought his father’s lifeless body back to Rompin.
 Recounting the painful memories of those yester years when life was shrouded with uncertainties he described how as the eldest son but only as a young boy he had to recover his father’s body from the Seremban Police Station.
 On the way home, the train broke down and he had to part carry, part drag and part stretcher his father’s lifeless body all the way home.
 Miraculously his father survived the ordeal despite being hung up, beaten for days on end and being dragged home.